Comparing IUL vs. 401k for Retirement

 Which Is Best for Your Retirement Goals

 One of the most important parts of indexed universal life policies is the cash component.
 Think of the cash component as a way for the policy to act like an investment product.
 The insurance company puts it to work by tying it to an index in the stock market.
-Either you choose from a menu of indexes or the insurance makes the choice.
+Either you choose from a menu of indexes, or the insurance company makes the choice.

 Let’s assume you picked the S&P 500.
-If the S&P 500 goes up a certain percentage, the cash value of your policy goes up a certain amount—although not the same amount.
+If the S&P 500 goes up a certain percentage, the cash value of your policy goes up a certain amount—although usually not the same amount as the index.
 IULs generally have a cap on the upside of the investment.
-If the S&P 500 had a year like 2017 where it was up more than 20 percent, depending on the terms of the policy, an IUL might have only returned a 12 percent gain for the year.
-Some of these caps are percentages.
-If they S&P is up 20 percent, you’ll earn 10 percent.
-In 2017, the dividend accounted for about 3 percent of gains.
+For example, in a year like 2017, when the S&P 500 gained more than 20%, an IUL might have only returned a 12% gain for the year, depending on the policy terms.

+Further, part of the gains of the S&P 500 includes a dividend.
+In 2017, the dividend accounted for about 3% of gains.
 IULs don’t usually pay the dividend portion of the gains.

 IUL vs. 401(k)

-Insurance policies and investments should be used together but some financial advisers advise keeping them separate.
-IULs offer both insurance and investment gains but the 401(k) may offer the investment gains at a lower cost.
-There’s no earnings cap on a 401(k) but there’s also no protection from loss.
+IULs are insurance policies—401(k)s are investment products.
+Insurance policies are designed to offer protection, while investment products have the goal of growing your net worth.
+Insurance policies and investments should be used together, but some financial advisers recommend keeping them separate.
+IULs offer both insurance and investment gains, but the 401(k) may offer the investment gains at a lower cost.
+There’s no earnings cap on a 401(k), but there’s also no protection from loss.

 Ask for Help

 401(k)s get a lot more financial media attention than IULs, so you probably have a better understanding of how a 401(k) works already.
 IULs are complicated, and they come with a lot of options.
 That's why, if you're considering one, it's best to find an insurance professional who can help you evaluate your options.
 This professional should be a third party, without any skin in the game, so you can receive objective advice.